-He will also be able to understand there’s more than one, knowing there are multiple objects but will not yet be able to identify how many there are.
+They will also be able to understand there’s more than one, knowing there are multiple objects but will not yet be able to identify how many there are.

 - Have a scavenger hunt.
 You can go to the park and collect leaves from the ground.
 Once you guys have collected what seems like enough.
 You can start classifying them by the criteria of your choice.
 It can be by colors, shapes, sizes, whatever fits you.
-He will need support during this activity, it’s a great chance to spend quality time together and enjoy some fresh air.
+They will need support during this activity, it’s a great chance to spend quality time together and enjoy some fresh air.

 - Classify yourself, while using language to explain the reasoning behind this classification.
 This is something you can do while tidying up.
 Maybe you are folding clothes and separating them by the type of garment.
-This can a be a great chance to ask him to help you out!
-At the same time, you will influence his empathy, independence, self-care, fine motor and imitation.
+This can a be a great chance to ask them to help you out!
+At the same time, you will influence their empathy, independence, self-care, fine motor and imitation.
 Such a useful activity!